-The Nature League Health & Safety Protocols 2021
+Nature League Health & Safety Protocols 2021 Update

 Below you will find our most current health procedures for 2021.
 These procedures are subject to change and we will continue to review and update in accordance with State and City guidelines.
 All registered families will be notified of any revisions.

-Group Size: We will enroll up to 14 children per session.
-For small group activities, we will split campers into two smaller groups of 7 and will encourage personal space within these groups.
-This adheres to current standards put in place by the San Francisco Department of Public Health in an effort to minimize co-mingling between children.
+Group Size: We will enroll up to 16 children per session and will encourage personal space within the group.
+This adheres to current standards put in place by the San Francisco Department of Public Health.

 Shortness of breath or difficulty breathing